 Prior to joining the firm, Kali worked in-house for a Part 135 charter operator and aerial mapping operation.
-Kali gained experience in airport operations and management while working for an airport authority at a major general aviation airport in the Midwest.
+She gained hands-on experience in airport operations and management while working for an airport authority at a major general aviation airport in the Midwest.

 Kali’s practice focuses on business aircraft transactions and aircraft operations under FAR Parts 91, 135, 137 and Part 375 and includes: